atmelcorp/atmel-software-package/examples/isc/TESTING.md

  - 1 stop bit
  - No flow control

+-- SAMA5D2-XPLAINED
-Connect OV7740 image sensor with on board J18 ISC.
+Connect image sensor with on board J18 ISC.
 Connect LCD with on board J2 LCD interface.

+--- SAMA5D27-SOM1-EK
+Connect image sensor with on board J27 ISC. (it requires cross-wire D0-D11 shift to D0-D4) Connect LCD with on board J26 LCD interface.

-## Start the application (SAMA5D2-XPLAINED)
+## Start the application
 --------

 Tested with IAR and GCC (ddram configration)